GPS-aided GEO augmented navigation: Study of Ionosphere

 One essential component of the GAGAN project is the study of the ionospheric behaviour over the Indian region.
 This has been specially taken up in view of the uncertain nature of the behaviour of the ionosphere in the region.
+The ion content in the airspace increases with the increase of solar activities and peaks at around 2 pm IST.
 The study will lead to the optimisation of the algorithms for the ionospheric corrections in the region.

 To study the ionospheric behaviour more effectively over entire Indian airspace, Indian universities and research and development labs, which are involved in the development of regional based ionotropic model for GAGAN, have suggested nine more TEC stations.

+According to a report, however, told the problems faced due to this can be eliminated by using "dual-frequency multi-constellation (DFMC) GAGAN approach".

+Operational structure

+To begin implementing a satellite-based augmentation system over the Indian airspace, Wide Area Augmentation System (WAAS) codes for L1 frequency and L5 frequency were obtained from the United States Air Force and the United States Department of Defense in November 2001 and March 2005.
+United States defence contractor Raytheon has taken part in the project to establish the required systems.
+The system will uses: